LeCyberDucky/WorteX/README.md

 # WorteX
-Atom-plugin for checking grammar and spelling in LaTeX documents using Microsoft Word
+~~Atom-plugin~~ VS Code-extension for checking grammar and spelling in LaTeX documents using Microsoft Word